Norup news & more.

 Norup Students Choose Kindness

-A few months ago, an anonymous person put up sticky notes around the top and side borders of the mirror in the upstairs girls’ bathroom.
+By Abby C. A few months ago, an anonymous person put up sticky notes around the top and side borders of the mirror in the upstairs girls’ bathroom.
 They said things like “beautiful,” “amazing,” and “wonderful.”
 A few hours later, there were five sticky notes added, filling in the rest of the border.
 These new ones said things like “don’t care what they say!” and “You’re incredible!”
-Between the five new sticky notes, there were two distinguishably different handwritings.
-Someone also had written the letters “ur” (meaning “you are” or “you’re”) before all of the original sticky notes which had featured adjectives without attaching them to a person.
+Between the...

 Club Penguin: The End of an Era